-A student is required to achieve a minimum cumulative attendance of 80% by the midpoint of the program (approximately the end of the fifth module).
+A student is required to achieve a minimum cumulative attendance of 80% by the midpoint of the program.
 Tardies and leaving early are counted against student attendance.
 If a student achieves below 80% cumulative attendance at the midpoint of the program, the student will be placed on attendance advisement.
-The attendance advisement will include a specific action plan and progress timeline to ensure that the student will have achieved the minimum attendance requirement by the end of the didactic portion of the program and by the end of the entire program.
+The attendance advisement will include a specific action plan and progress timeline to ensure that the student will have achieved the minimum attendance requirement by the end of the didactic portion of the program and/or by the end of the entire program.
 The advisement will notify students of the consequences of failing to meet the minimum 80% attendance requirement, including repeating modules, delaying externship, and/or delaying graduation.